nginnever/Storj-ERC20-Token/README.md

 In Ethereum Wallet / Mist, select the CONTRACTS tab and click WATCH CONTRACT to open the Watch contract window.
 Then:

-- Under CONTRACT NAME, enter Voxelots
+- Under CONTRACT NAME, enter STORJ

 - Under CONTRACT ADDRESS, enter 0x3dc796ae45d60410a3a2012cbafe591c11210c7b`